 00:20:03 or even you will live long enough to have a sense for what direction this is going

-00:20:08 but I think the direction is going to be different if you're speculating nothing to kill you know machines
+00:20:08 but I think the direction is going to be different. if you're speculating now I think clearly you know machines

 00:20:13 and technology are becoming more and more important.